zeljkoobrenovic/grounded-architecture/_posts/2022-03-11-governance.markdown

 When thoughtfully implemented, and supported by clear analytics and strong collaboration, mandates and bans can become **protective measures**, not roadblocks—**enabling safe innovation** within a framework of trust and responsibility.

+Taken together, nudges, taxes, and mandates describe governance as a portfolio of influences rather than a single enforcement style.
+That is the larger connection to this manuscript: a grounded architecture practice guides behavior by combining data, networks, and clear boundaries in proportion to the problem at hand.

 <br>
 ## Questions to Consider
+Use the following questions to examine how governance works in your organization and where it helps or hinders better decisions.

 * *What are the key components of the governance model in your organization, and how do mandates, taxes, and nudging influence them?*
 * *How does your organization currently handle mandates and bans?
 Are they explicit and aligned with the overall technology strategy?*